mazenadel19/MEARN-Study-Notes/css/css.md

 ![cssgrid](img/grid1.png)

 - `grid-template-rows` : is used to define how much space a row should occupy in the grid

 - `repeat(2 ,2fr)` is translated to `2fr 2fr`

 ![cssgrid](img/grid2.png)

 - `auto` is translated to fill min width and min hight that could fit the content

 ![cssgrid](img/grid3.png)
 ![cssgrid](img/grid4.png)

 - `justify-items` is used to control how an element should behave horizontally when it has extra space

 - `align-items` is used to control how an element should behave vertically when it has extra space

 ![cssgrid](img/grid5.png)
 ![cssgrid](img/grid6.png)

 - `repeat( auto-fill, minmax(200px,1fr))`
-	- `auto-fill` adjust the number of column accourdingly to the available viewport available width and the specified width
+	- `auto-fill` adjust the number of column accordingly to the available viewport available width and the specified width
-	- `minmax(200px,1fr)` the minimum width for the column is 200px and it can expands till it's max width isnot greater than 1fr
+	- `minmax(200px,1fr)` the minimum width for the column is 200px and it can expands till it's max width is not greater than 1fr

 ![cssgrid](img/grid7.png)
 ![cssgrid](img/grid8.png)

 - `grid-column` is short hand for `grid-column-start` and `grid-column-end`
 - `grid-column : 1/-1` will make the element to take full viewport width

 ![cssgrid](img/grid9.png)
 ![cssgrid](img/grid10.png)